Money Transfers

 However, the important point is that all transfer fees are totally unnecessary.

-There are many currency brokers out there who don’t charge transfer fees.
+There are many currency brokers out there who don’t charge any transfer fees, regardless of whether you make the payment online or over the phone.

 Don’t be enticed by small transfer fees.